jadeleafmoon/jadeleafmoon/README.md

 📱 **[Runtomo: Video Demo](https://youtu.be/ijyDfnP7na8)** - _Frontend Developer & UX Lead_

 Runtomo is a mobile app for runners to find running buddies and create events.
-We wanted to make running a more fun and social where people can explore new parts of their neghborhood and find great running paths. 🏃‍♀️
+We wanted to make running more fun and social where people can explore new parts of their neghborhood and find great running paths. 🏃‍♀️

 The name Runtomo comes from "Run" and "Tomo", short for "tomodachi", which means "friend" in Japanese! 🏃